-Icon Item Description 1 • Connect to USB devices (e.g., USB mouse, USB camera).
-USB port If a port is black, it is USB 2.0 compatible, if a port is blue (optional) it is also USB 3.0 compatible.
+Icon Item Description Connects to USB devices.
+1 ● ✓•+ USB ports If a port is black, it is USB 2.0 compatible, if it is blue it is also USB 3.0 compatible (see below).
 2 Optical drive Internal optical drive; accepts CDs or DVDs.

-lcon Item Description 3 Optical disk access indicator Lights up when the optical drive is active.
+3 Optical disk access indicator Lights up when the optical drive is active.
 4 Optical drive eject button Ejects the optical disk from the drive.
-5 Emergency eject hole Ejects the optical drive tray when the computer is turned off. , Carefully insert a straightened paper clip to eject the optical drive tray. ĸ Kensington lock slot Connects to a Kensington-compatible computer security lock.
-6 Wrap the computer security lock cable around an immovable object such as a table or handle of a locked drawer.
+5 Emergency eject Ejects the optical drive tray when the computer is turned off. hole Carefully insert a straightened paper clip to eject the optical drive tray.

+Icon Item Description Kensington lock slot Connects to a Kensington-compatible computer security lock.
+6 ĸ Wrap the computer security lock cable around an immovable object such as a table or handle of a locked drawer.
 Insert the lock into the notch and turn the key to secure the lock.
 Some keyless models are also available.